 Targeted actions

-You can take some of the following actions or you can take them all.
-What you choose depends on what you know and understand about the die off, and whether or not what you just did resolved it.
+You can take some of the following actions, or you can take them all.
+What you choose depends on what you know and understand about the die-off and whether or not what you just did resolves it.

 Mold and fungus

-If you suspect mold or fungus is at the root of the die off, try to remove the source.
+If you suspect mold or fungus is at the root of the die-off, try to remove the source.
 This means starting with a clean enclosure, new harborage, and new food and water.
-Depending on the severity of the problem you may consider a new enclosure with new amenities as above, but using disposable harborage you can throw out and replace with ease.
-This is because you will provide another newly cleaned enclosure with new amenities 24 hours later and every 24 hours until the die off stops.
+Depending on the severity of the problem, you may consider a new enclosure with new amenities as above, but using disposable harborage you can throw it out and replace it with ease.
+This is because you will provide another newly cleaned enclosure with new amenities 24 hours later and every 24 hours until the die-off stops.

 Ventilation